kanekou/PxI4JSS/README.md

 - Transitions: Task

   - Fires when a machine processes a task and stops firing when it finishes.
+  - The firing time is set for each task as `processing time`.

 - Place: Representation of system state and required resources.